jozsef-vesza/AppExtensionsDemo/README.md

 }
 ```

+Please note, that this is unavailable for watchOS 2, as the watch code is no longer executed on the phone.
+Stay tuned for an update!

 ### Synchronizing state 😎

 This is the tricky part.
 Now our app, and extension share code and data, but this doesn't mean they are automatically updated.